 Free-rent for you four boys if you can turn my gremlin of a niece into a proper lady!
-Yeah, that’s how to summarise this short rom com Japanese drama.
+Yeah, that’s how to summarise this short rom-com Japanese drama.
 Kyohei Takano (played by Kazuya Kamenashi), Yukinojo Toyama (played by Yuya Tegoshi), Takenaga Oda (played by Hiroki Uchi), and Ranmaru Morii (played by Shuntaro Miyao) are friends who are ‘renting’ a mansion from Mine Nakahara (played by Reiko Takashima).
 Instead of money, however, they are tasked with helping Mine Nakahara turn her niece Sunako Nakahara (played by Aya Omasa) into a lady.
-With each of the boys having a different approach, and Sunako Nakahara prefers to run around in a cape and leave skulls everywhere … yeah, this will be a challenge.
+With each of the boys having a different approach, and Sunako Nakahara preferring to run around in a cape and leave skulls everywhere … yeah, this will be a challenge.

 What draws the audience in is that each character has issues.
 Granted, some are more serious than others.
 For example, Sunako Nakahara’s social anxiety is more severe than Kyohei Takano’s beauty problems (he has been fired from every job because he is pretty).
-However, each character has a story to tell and their own battles to overcome.
+However, each character has a story to tell and their battles to overcome.
 Out of all the actors, we must give props to Aya Omasa.
-She really gave off the gremlin energy needed to portray Sunako Nakahara.
-However, the best bit about this rom com drama is the message of acceptance.
+She gave off the gremlin energy needed to portray Sunako Nakahara.
+However, the best bit about this rom-com drama is the message of acceptance.
 Each of the characters has flaws, but they accept one another.
 That is a message everyone needs to hear.

 9. Mischievous Kiss: Love in Tokyo (2013)